f1v/f1v-blog/src/content/react-vs-react-native/index.md

 author_site: https://timr.dev/
 ---

-If you are a React developer, you may have considered using React Native, which is one of the most popular choices for creating cross-platform mobile apps.
-Let's look at how the developer experience changes compared to React.js.
+If you are a React developer you may have considered using React Native which is one of the most popular choices for creating cross-platform mobile apps.
+Let's look at how the developer experience for React Native compares to React.js.

 ## Some key differences

 <u>No more divs - everything is a View component</u> - Because we are no longer in the web browser, we can't assume all HTML is valid, including the `div` element.
-Instead you can think of the `<View />` component as its equivalent.
+Instead you can think of the `<View />`, imported from `react-native`, component as its equivalent.

 <u>Everything uses flexbox by default</u> - Yes, everything has `display:flex` and there is no grid!
 And if you try to use `display: inline` or `display: block` you'll get an error.
 The only other valid display option in React Native besides flex is `none`.
 Also the default for `flex-direction` is `column` while in browsers it is `row`.